 Spend the whole day at Kande Beach meeting local people in the village, lazing on the beach or taking a walk.
 Swim in the clear blue waters, or snorkel to see the cichlids and other marine creatures of Lake Malawi.

-This evening we eat at a local home, getting a taste of traditional Malawian food and warm hospitality.
+This evening we have dinner at a local home, getting a taste of traditional Malawian food and warm hospitality.

 Travel into a new African country today - Zambia.
 We make our way through rural farmlands and bushveld to Chipata in Eastern Zambia.